Civil Rights Act: Promise Unfulfilled

 We are are deeply committed to combatting race discrimination in the workplace and achieving the long overdue unfulfilled promise of the Civil Rights Act.

 Contact us today to find out how we can help you with a race discrimination case.
-To schedule a preliminary consultation about race discrimination, call us at 202-769-1681, or click here.
+To schedule a preliminary consultation with an experienced discrimination lawyer, call us at 202-262-8959, or click here.